 Session Lifecycle

-The sync loop runs on a 2-second cycle.
-A FlushGate serializes push and pull operations — if a push is in-flight, the next pull is deferred until the push completes.
+The sync loop runs on a periodic cycle.
+A sync gate serializes push and pull operations — if a push is in-flight, the next pull is deferred until the push completes.
 This prevents cache corruption when the same author writes and reads within the same cycle window.
 Both roles (Live and Joined) push and pull symmetrically.

 Editor State Fields